 IELTS Academic UKVI and IELTS General Training UKVI are designed to meet the requirements set by the UK Home Office.
 IELTS UKVI is the same as IELTS in terms of content, examiner, test format, difficulty level, and marking.
 Only the Test Result Form will be slightly different as it will indicate that you have taken the exam for the UK.

 The IELTS Life Skills, a UKVI exam module, is an English test prepared for people who must prove their speaking and listening skills are at A1 or B1 level under the common European language Reference Framework (CEFR).
 The test is designed to meet immigration requirements for specific UK visa categories and immigration.

 You can do your IELTS Academic, IELTS General Training, IELTS Academic UKVI, and IELTS General Training UKVI tests on a computer.
 This is the same test as paper-based IELTS.
 But, instead of writing your answers on paper, you type them on a computer.
 So, why would you do IELTS on the computer?

 - Word count

-* Whether paper-based or computer-delivered, IDP provides headphones for the Listening section (except paper-based IELTS UKVI).
+* Whether paper-based or computer-delivered, IDP provides headphones for Listening section.